Episode 1: Radio Is Changing

-The Real Life Survival Guide Radio Show returned to the airwaves this afternoon at 4:30 on WNPR.
 The first big difference from season 1 (November 2007 – June 2008): I have a cohost!
-(I’ve never been a great solo performer.
-In radio, at least.)

 His name is Duo Dickinson.
 He’s an architect, author, self proclaimed “swamp yankee” and committed family man.
 Duo is also much smarter than I am, and trust me when I tell you that this is high praise coming from me, the world’s greatest narcissist.
 He’s a natural performer, can turn a phrase with the best of them, and represents one of the great blessings of this endeavor.